Nardo86/zm-docker/README.md

 # ZONEMINDER

-This is a simple debian image with the ZoneMinder installed following the official instructions https://wiki.zoneminder.com/Debian_10_Buster_with_Zoneminder_1.36.x_from_ZM_Repo.
+This is a simple debian image with the ZoneMinder installed following the official instructions https://wiki.zoneminder.com/Debian_10_Buster_with_Zoneminder_1.36.x_from_ZM_Repo; due to the fact that there is no official arm64 package it has been build directly from the sources https://zoneminder.readthedocs.io/en/stable/installationguide/packpack.html via
+`OS=debian DIST=bullseye ARCH=aarch64 utils/packpack/startpackpack.sh`

-Because of the ssmtp deprecation the mail server installed is msmtp and a default configuration file prepared for GMail will be created in /config/msmtprc.
+Because of the ssmtp deprecation the mail server installed is msmtp and a default configuration file prepared for GMail will be created in /config/msmtprc, be sure to set the correct path /usr/bin/msmtp in zoneminder options.

 Furthermore the image is prepared for working with SWAG(let's encrypt) image or there is an environment for the self-signed certificate option.